 Given that maple syrup is a liquid sweetener and contains some water in it, you cannot substitute granulated sugar for maple syrup without making certain adjustments to the recipe.
 Baking with maple syrup may lead to a slight difference in texture and will have a noticeable impact on flavour.
 You may have to adjust the temperature of your oven when baking with maple syrup, reducing it by 25ºF.
 As a rule:

-- Replace 1 cup of sugar with ⅔ cup to ¾ cup maple syrup.
+- Replace 1 cup of sugar with ⅔ cup to ¾ cup of maple syrup.
 This works for both granulated sugar and brown sugar.

-- Reduce liquids in recipe when baking with maple syrup: You may also have to reduce the amount of liquid in your recipe if you replace sugar with maple syrup, around ¼ cup less of liquid for every cup of sugar replaced.
+- Reduce liquids in the recipe when baking with maple syrup: You may also have to reduce the amount of liquid in your recipe if you replace sugar with maple syrup, around ¼ cup less liquid for every cup of sugar replaced.